Wolverine971/9takes/src/blog/enneagram/enneagram-type-7.md

 <h2 id="stress">🤯 Enneagram 7s Under Stress</h2>

+Under stress, the usually spontaneous and fun-loving Type 7 may become uncharacteristically rigid, critical, and perfectionistic.

-Their stress number is Type 1.
-Type 1s are principled, ethical, and perfectionistic.
+Their stress number is Type 1. <a href="/blog/enneagram/enneagram-type-1">Type 1s</a> are normally principled, ethical, and perfectionistic.
 When they're under stress, they might become more critical and judgmental of themselves and others and rigid and inflexible in their thinking.

-They might also struggle with feeling anxious and overwhelmed by the demands of life.
+They may feel a strong need to control their environment and the people around them, driven by a fear of things spiraling out of control.
+The stressed Type 7 might become overly serious and judgmental, setting unrealistically high standards for themselves and others.
+They may also become more self-critical, focusing on their own perceived shortcomings and failures, which can lead to feelings of frustration, anger, and resentment.

 Read more about <a href="/blog/enneagram/enneagram-stress-number">other types under stress </a>

 </section>